 The main cause of tooth decay is the sugar that is in the food and drinks you have.
 Every time you eat or drink anything sugary your teeth are under attack from the plaque acids for up to one hour.
 This is because the sugar mixes with the bacteria in the plaque to produce the harmful plaque acids.

-This is why it is important to keep sugary foods and drinks to mealtimes only.
-If you are hungry between meals then you should choose foods that are kind to your teeth and do not have added sugar.
+That is why it is important to have sugary foods and drinks just at mealtimes.
+If you are hungry between meals, you should choose foods that are kind to your teeth and do not have added sugar.

-Here are some foods that are kind to your teeth: fresh fruit, raw vegetable pieces, plain popcorn, cheese, breadsticks, plain yoghurt, rice cakes, unsweetened cereal, crumpets, plain bagels, cheese scones and nuts.
+Here are some foods that will not cause acid attacks on your teeth: fresh fruit, raw vegetable pieces, plain popcorn, cheese, breadsticks, plain yoghurt, rice cakes, unsweetened cereal, plain bagels and nuts.

-When you are thirsty, plain water and plain milk are the kindest drinks for your teeth.
-If you drink fruit juices you should keep them to mealtimes only and add water to them.
-It's best to drink fruit juices and fizzy drinks through a straw to help cut down the number of acid attacks on your teeth.
+When you are thirsty, plain water and plain milk are the best drinks for your teeth.
+If you drink fruit juices you should have them at mealtimes only and add water to them.
+It's best to drink fruit juices and fizzy drinks through a straw, to help cut down the number of acid attacks on your teeth.

 You need to brush your teeth to remove all the plaque and to keep your teeth and gums healthy.
 It is important to brush your teeth twice a day while the plaque is still soft.
 Brushing your teeth should be part of your daily routine, just like washing your hands and face and brushing your hair.